-'Embezzlement' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Embezzlement' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Embezzlement is a type of crime that is considered to be white collar.
 It is usually committed by well educated and employed individuals.
 In this type of economic crime, the individual takes or misallocates the assets or funds with which he or she has been entrusted.